 Skip to main content

-6 kinds of perennials that bloom all summer for a gorgeous garden all season
+6 kinds of perennials that bloom in the summer for a gorgeous garden all season

-Hostas, Lily of the valley, Blue lupine and more, these perennials will brighten your garden all summer
+Hostas, lily of the valley, and more: These perennial blooms will brighten your outdoor space

 Gardening is a lot of work, but it can be well worth it if you do a little homework before you start digging.
-If you want your flower beds and garden to bloom for longer than a few weeks, you can’t just plant seeds without care and expect month-long results.
-In fact, many perennial plants, those that you do not need to replant every year, have relatively short flowering seasons, leaving your garden looking a little bare for a good portion of the summer.
+If you want your flower beds and garden to bloom for longer than a few weeks, you can’t just plant seeds without care and expect long results.
+In fact, many perennial plants have relatively short flowering seasons, leaving your garden looking a little bare for a good portion of the summer.
 And after all that work, there is nothing worse than looking at a bare garden.
+So, how do you get your garden to look gorgeous all summer?
+Plant perennials that bloom all summer long.

-So how do you get your garden to look gorgeous all summer?
 We’ve pulled together a list of perennials that will boast beautiful blossoms throughout the entire summer and return year after year with an abundance of color and fragrance.
 For a more interesting-looking flower bed, be sure to incorporate a variety of heights, a cohesive color scheme, and flowering plants that thrive in varying amounts of sunlight.
 Check out the recommendations below to build long-lasting floral arrangements you can enjoy for months on end.

-Tall Perennials
+Tall perennials

 Tall perennial plants prevent your garden from looking too uniform and crowded.
 Be sure to place them in the back or in an area where they won’t block other plants.
-A few of our favorites include:
+A few of our favorites include the following.

-• Blue lupine
+Blue lupine

 With their intense blue color and tall, conical flowers, blue lupine will add color to your garden all summer long.
 Just sow the seeds in small pots this summer, then plant them in your garden next year to enjoy long-lasting blossoms for years to come.

-• Yellow hollyhocks
+Yellow hollyhocks

-• Stella de Ora daylily
+Stella de Ora daylily

 As the name suggests, the blooms on this perennial last just one day.
-Don’t fret — a new one will replace it the very next day, guaranteeing a whole season worth of color and beauty.
+Don’t fret — a new one will replace it the very next day, guaranteeing a whole season’s worth of color and beauty.

-Short Perennials
+Short perennials

 Not a lot of space in your garden?
 Enjoy the beauty of flowering perennials with these smaller-scale plants that still deliver an abundance of brilliant hues.
 If you do have a lot of room, use shorter perennials to layer the look of your garden.

-• Dianthus
+Dianthus

 With gorgeous blooms in shades of white, red, and pink, this alpine plant is super easy to grow from seeds and is drought tolerant, making it great for arid climates.